LandRegistry/land-registry-elements/README.md

 - Sort out what each build contains (config-wise)
 - Additional gov.uk examples need building out (Assuming we want to replicate the whole thing - or do we just link through to the real one?)
 - Now that pages are first class components, we need a way of separating them out on the index page
+- Sort out indentation of code snippets (See )

 ### Considerations
+- There is a constrained width applied to `.vat-receipt` so that it doesn't stretch too wide on phablets - is this a more general pattern?
 - Browser support?
 - Use of jQuery?
 - Do we really need to replicate the gov uk pattern demos?
 Maybe they should just be simplified versions of them, and link to the original for the advice - thereby avoiding maintenance for us